 After that, click the ‘Save Changes’ button.

-Don’t forget to save your changes and upload robots.txt file back to your server.
+If you edited the file manually, don’t forget to save your changes and upload the robots.txt file back to your server.

-First, you need to keep in mind that robots.txt file is publicly accessible.
-Anyone can access it directly to see if there are any pages you are trying to hide.
+There are some disadvantages to using robots.txt to hide content.
+First, keep in mind that the robots.txt file is publicly accessible.
+That means anyone can access it directly to see if there are any pages you are trying to hide.

-While most search engines follow the instructions in robots.txt file, many other crawlers and bots may simply ignore it.
-These are the bots crawling the web to spread malware, target websites, or harvest information like email accounts, phone numbers, etc.
+Second, while most search engines follow the instructions in the robots.txt file, other crawlers and bots may simply ignore it and index those pages anyway.
+These bots crawl the web to spread malware, target websites, and harvest information like email accounts and phone numbers.

 Method 3: Password Protect a Post or Page in WordPress